Processing math: 100%

 So again with an if and only if proof, we're going to prove that the hypothesis implies the conclusion, and that the conclusion implies the hypothesis.
 So the forward direction and the reverse direction.

-For the forward direction, assume that $A\subseteq B$.
+For the forward direction, assume that AB.

 Now we're trying to prove a set equality and remember to prove a set equality, you need to show that every element in the left-hand set is in the right-hand set, and every element in the right-hand set is indeed a member of the left-hand set.

-Then since $A\subseteq B$, we have that $x\in B$.
-As $x\in A$ and $x\in B$, we have that $x\in A\cap B$, by definition.
+Then since AB, we have that xB.
+As xA and xB, we have that xAB, by definition.

-Remember $A\cap B$ is the set of all elements that are in $A$ and $B$.
-Well $x\in A$ and $x\in B$, so we're done.
-So since $A\cap B\subseteq A$ and $A\subseteq A\cap B$, we have that $A=A\cap B$.
+Remember AB is the set of all elements that are in A and B. Well xA and xB, so we're done.
+So since ABA and AAB, we have that A=AB.

 Alright, so the forward direction we're okay.

 So remember as mathematicians, we try to be as lazy as possible.
 Sort of a fun little joke, but we've already really done the same amount of work above.
-So really all I have to do is just copy the work except I change the $A$ to a $B$.
+So really all I have to do is just copy the work except I change the A to a B.

 Great, so that's true.
-As $A=A\cap B$, for any $x\in A$, $x\in A\cap B$ and since $A\cap B\subseteq B$, we have that $x\in B$.
+As A=AB, for any xA, xAB and since ABB, we have that xB.

 Always start sentences with words don't start sentences with symbols, it's bad form.
 That's it, that's a full if and only if proof using set notation.
 So hopefully this helps and all the best.